 “Because I had been working my golf hard, I could play for the national team [France], like with Grégory Havret, and with other players like that for four years or so.”

 Charles-Henri Quélin – tough love and second chances

 I am Charles-Henri Quélin, I am from France, I live in Paris, my home club is Saint-Non-la-Bretèche where they used to have the Lancôme Trophy, so it’s quite famous.
 All the big names like Palmer, Jack Nicklaus all came.

-I had the luck to play tournaments of golf like Open French Open, Lancôme Trophy or even the Open of Brasil, which is professional, but it’s nice to play these kind of tournaments because you see things that you can’t believe.
-So I really have a good time every time I play with all of those guys, it’s really good fun, and I like the spirit, everybody is like come on and they are putting everybody in the same, the love of golf you know, so it’s not because you have a problem of leg or, just having fun to play and it’s a game so your having fun, it’s good.
+I had the luck to play tournaments like the French Open, Lancôme Trophy or even the Open of Brasil, which is professional, but it’s nice to play these kind of tournaments because you see things that you can’t believe.
+So I really have a good time every time I play with all of those guys, it’s really good fun, and I like the spirit.
+Everybody is like come one everybody is the same, they have a love of golf so it’s not only because you have a problem with your leg its just about having fun playing and it’s just a game so have fun, it’s good.

 NB: When using any EDGA media, please comply with our copyright conditions